aardaa-1/DI725-Term-Project/README.md

 The experiments will compare image only and image+text models using:

-  Accuracy
+  -Accuracy
-  Macro F1 score
+  -Macro F1 score
-  Weighted F1 score
+  -Weighted F1 score
-  Per class classification metrics
+  -Per class classification metrics
-  Confusion matrix
+  -Confusion matrix
-  Inference speed
+  -Inference speed

 Inference speed is included to evaluate the computational cost of adding textual information to the image only baseline.